 When a recruiter and hiring manager aren’t aligned, the process will take longer than it should.
 The recruiter will bring in candidates whom the hiring manager doesn’t think are a fit, candidates may suffer from a poor, unorganized interview experience, and chances are decent that the search will end up back at square one.

-The good news is, there’s one simple step that can make the process a lot more efficient: a well-run kickoff meeting (emphasis on well-run).
+The good news is, there’s one simple step that can make the process a lot more efficient: a well-run kickoff or intake meeting (emphasis on well-run).

 1. Set the intention

 The hiring manager isn’t just doing you a favor by finding time in their day to meet, finding a great candidate is in both of your best interests.
 It can be helpful to remind your hiring manager that you’re on the same side.
 You can do this with something as simple as letting the hiring manager know how excited you are to help them find the right person for their team.

 2. Be mindful of their time